cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ### Java ###

+[spring-sendgrid](https://github.com/cloudfoundry-samples/spring-sendgrid) is a sample application using Spring Framework and SendGrid on Cloud Foundry.

-This Java program will build a multi-part MIME email and send it through SendGrid.
+The following Java program will build a multi-part MIME email and send it through SendGrid.
 Java already has built in libraries to send and receive emails.
-This example uses [javamail] (https://java.net/projects/javamail/pages/Home).
+This example uses [javamail](https://java.net/projects/javamail/pages/Home).

 ```java
     import javax.mail.*;